National Grid Power Outages: What to do and who to call

-Power out with ConEdison?
-Find out who to call, what to do, and how get your power service back and running, whatever the situation.
+Power out in your home?
+Find out what to do, who to call, and how get your power service back and running, no matter what the situation is.

 What to do When Your Power Goes Out